aoshenz/messenger_analyse/README.md

 ## How to use
 After you have completed the steps above, you are now ready to run this script.
+The first run of this script may take a few minutes as it imports your data.
+It'll save a copy as `/messenger_analyse/personal_data/df.gzip`, where it is used for quicker subsequent re-runs.
 ### Run from terminal
 1. Change directory to this cloned repo.
 2. Run `python3 main.py`.